In Number Theory, Logic, and Cryptography

 This page lists recent developments, and changes to the web-site.
 If you intend to be a regular user of the site, you might like to bookmark this page so that you can see at a glance what has changed since your last visit.

-January 2017: Several new contributions can be found on the Solutions page.
+April 2017: New contributions addressing a variety of problems can be found on the Solutions page.

 December 2016: Things have been very quiet recently.
 Let's hope for some significant contributions in 2017!